 Hollywood loves real-life stories.
 And they don’t always have to be based on memoirs or books — although you could always write your stories in the literary medium and then adapt them for the screen to offer that impressive one-two punch.

 Look at your own life and see if there are stories to tell.
 Have you struggled through and then conquered a conflict in your life?
-Have you overcome something against all odds?
-Have you been involved in a larger event that audiences would know?
+Have you overcome something against all the odds?
+Have you been involved in a more significant event that audiences would know?

 Your Relative’s Stories